Chick Brooding for Beginners

 A brooder is going to be your baby chick’s first home.
 It will be a safe, warm place for your chicks to thrive during their first weeks of life.
 You’ll want to get your brooder up and running a few days before your chicks arrive, that way you’ll have all of the bugs worked out prior to use and more time to enjoy your new babies when they arrive.
-Below you’ll find a complete list of brooder supplies and instructions on how to set it up, along with explanations of each component’s function and value to your new clutch.
-Of course, you can always opt to buy a commercial brooder, but it’s not economical nor efficient if you plan on raising a few, small batches of chicks, or less per year.
+Below you’ll find a complete list of brooder supplies and instructions on Brooding for Beginners, including how to set it up, along with explanations of each component’s function and value to your new clutch.

 *Warning: cardboard boxes can be a fire hazard.
 Use with caution.
 They are also hard to clean and are easily damaged.
 This may not be your best option.

 Location, location, location.
 Decide where you would like to keep your chicks for at least a month.
-Good areas for brooders are indoors, draft free, dry, away from other pets/potential hazards, and have a means of supplying electricity.
+Good areas for brooding to be done indoors, draft-free, dry, away from other pets/potential hazards, and have a means of supplying electricity.
 Make sure it is located in a place where it can be easily cleaned.
 Also, keep in mind your chicks will be “feathering out” and losing down.
 This makes for a dusty atmosphere so the dining room might not be the ideal brooding location!
 Try a garage, basement, or outbuilding.
-If other poultry have spent any amount of time in the area make sure to disinfect well.
+If other poultry has spent any amount of time in the area make sure to disinfect well.

-Once you’ve found the perfect place it’s time to put it all together.
+Once you’ve found the perfect place for brooding, it’s time to put it all together.
 Clean your brooder container and feeders, waterers, etc. (1 part bleach: 9 parts water makes a good disinfectant).
 Set your sterilized container of choice or Brooder Guard on a stable surface or floor.
 Check for sharp edges or anything else that may be hazardous.
 Next, lay your bedding 2”-3” thick.
 Do not use newspaper.
 It is slippery and can damage your chicks’ fragile legs!
 Wood shavings are a good choice, but ONLY pine as other types of wood shavings can be toxic.
 Pine shavings are your best bet.
 Sand and corn cob bedding are good alternatives if you prefer something other than pine shavings.
+These are all great for brooding areas.

 Place your feeder(s) and waterer(s) away from where you plan to have your heat source in your newly bedded brooder.
 Place a thermometer a couple of inches from the bottom of the brooder; at chick height.
 This will give you a more accurate temperature reading of your brooder.
 Clamp your heat lamp to the side of the brooder or hang (no closer than 18” from bedding) above the brooder.
 Make sure you are leaving enough room in the brooder for your chicks to both enjoy the heat and get away from the heat.
 You can adjust the height of your lamp to change the temperature.
 A good start is 90-95 degrees Fahrenheit.
 Reduce the heat by 5-7 degrees each week until you reach 65-70 degrees.
 By then your weather may be warm enough that the chicks won’t require a supplemental heat source.